rabbitmq/rabbitmq-website/site/mqtt.md

 ### <a id="durability"/> Subscription Durability

-MQTT 3.1 assumes two primary usage scenarios:
+MQTT 3.1 assumes three primary usage scenarios:

  * Transient clients that use transient (non-persistent) messages
  * Stateful clients that use durable subscriptions (non-clean sessions, QoS1)
+ * Stateful clients with durable subscriptions and two-step acknowledgement (exactly-once delivery, QoS2)

 This section briefly covers how these scenarios map to RabbitMQ queue durability and persistence features.